wallarm/product-documentation/docs/latest/user-guides/settings/integrations/opsgenie.md

 # Opsgenie

+[Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool by Atlassian.
 You can set up Wallarm to send alerts to Opsgenie.

 ## Setting up integration